kebaldwi/CATC-TEMPLATES/TUTORIALS/ApplicationQos.md

    ![json](../../ASSETS/LABS/WIRED/DNAC-CBAR-ISR-WAN-Enable-CBAR-4.png?raw=true "Import JSON")

-## Section 2 - Building and Deploying an Application Policy
+## Building and Deploying an Application Policy

 The Application Policy methodology within Catalyst Center allows for two types of policies to be constructed, wired and wireless.
 During this section we will build and deploy an Application Policy for a wired environment.